Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session3.md

 The exercise was to enable a successul download of linux os installed onto the rapsberry pi from a personal laptop, then to dedicated a hdmi passing the the machine into the main PC monitor.
 In addition an extra task was to successfully connect WIFI to the machine.
 All results were successfully completed.

+Other exercises demonstrated was playing the HEX game and Binary game.
+Results included acheiving level 5 and 19000 points.
 ## Summary of learning
 *What did you learn through these exercises*

 Through the exercise i learnt how to install the overall OS of linux onto a raspberry pi and how to connect it to the school WIFI.
 In addition, I leant how to use basic commands on the raspberry pi.

-Other exercises demonstrated was playing the HEX game and Binary game.
-Results included acheiving level 5 and 19000 points.
+From the Binary activity I learned how to read binary code and calculate it from a decimal back to a Binary code.

 References

 “What Is a Raspberry Pi?”
 Opensource.com, 2012, opensource.com/resources/raspberry-pi.